CSCI-GA-2820-FA24-001/products/README.md

 make run
 ```

-Then you are able to visit the homepage and utilize our services with prompts on the homepage.
+Then you are able to visit the homepage from `http://localhost:8080/` or `http://0.0.0.0:8080/`, and utilize our services with prompts on the homepage.

 ## Contents